 1 always-on PDU session is requested

 <old-cid>: integer type; indicates the context identifier of the QoS flow of the default QoS rule of the SSC mode 2 or SSC mode 3 PDU session where the network requests relocation of the PDU session anchor.

+<LADN-DNN_ind>: integer type; indicates whether the PDP context is for a LADN DNN, see 3GPP TS 23.501 [165] and 3GPP TS 24.501 [161].

+0 indicates that the PDP context is for a LADN DNN

+1 indicates that the PDP context is for a LADN DNN

 Implementation